Cuban Salsa: Siete (7) – Panqué

 Note the small steps, and that Siete is special in the sense that it is not done walking the partner circle.
 We stay in place as if Siete was just another Guapea.

 Also note that follow’s left hand ends up on her right shoulder and is made available for the lead.
 It is nice that the lead honors that, by touching it gently: “good girl, I have seen it, but I don’t need it this time around, I am going to push you on your shoulder, but maybe next time”.
+Warning: there are other less good videos with this couple doing terrible back rocking.

 In the next video, a classic from “Salsa Lovers”, Siete is done exactly the same: